-- Heat– Those who weld, or work in casting, pouring, hot dipping, or glass cutting are in danger of heat damage to their eyes.
-Exposure to hot sparks, molten metal, or intense heat, can be prevented by requiring workers to wear safety goggles over their eyes.
+- Heat– Those who weld, or work in casting, pouring, hot dipping, or glass cutting is in danger of heat damage to their eyes.
+Reduce exposure to hot sparks, molten metal, or intense heat, by requiring workers to wear safety goggles over their eyes.

 - Dust– For those who work in buffing and woodworking, they must wear safety eyewear to protect their eyes from dust or even flying particles.
 Those who have allergies or sensitive eyes can also wear a respirator mask and help minimize exposure to the dust and particles surrounding the job.